 Church Walk is excellently located in the heart of this popular village, much of which is a Conservation Area and Elham itself is surrounded by unspoilt countryside, being designated an Area of Outstanding Natural Beauty, over which there are a wealth of walks and cycle routes.
 The village affords a good range of amenities including, a General Stores, Tea Room, Doctor’s Surgery, three Public Houses/Inns, Primary School, two Churches, Church Hall and a thriving Village Hall together with floodlit tennis courts and Cricket Ground.
 There is a bus service running through the centre of the village giving access, to the north, to the Cathedral City of Canterbury and also, to the south, to the Channel Tunnel town of Folkestone.
 Each of these offers excellent shopping and recreational facilities together with high-speed main line train services to London, taking under the hour to St Pancras.
 In addition, access onto the M20 at Junction 11 is within easy driving distance.

 This modern, ground floor, apartment has been excellently updated and improved by the current owner and offers comfortable and stylish accommodation, now benefiting from a new kitchen and a super walk-in shower room with a built in cupboard, incorporating space and plumbing for a washing machine.
 There is a good amount of storage within the property, having fitted wardrobes, walk-in kitchen store and a further deep cupboard situated in the hall.
 Set within a two storey block, designed and built with traditional construction, cavity walls, part shiplap weatherboarding and plain tiled roof slopes.
-The apartment enjoys a good degree of insulation together with sealed double glazing and Economy electric heating.
+The apartment enjoys a good degree of insulation together with sealed double glazing and modern electric heating.
 Particular attention has been paid to details which benefit the retired which include an emergency call system together with easily accessible power sockets.
 Added benefits located at the 'sister site' in nearby Lyminge include a communal residents' lounge and laundry, should these be required.
 The property is the first apartment in the block and enjoys an attractive outlook to the front across the landscaped gardens and the pretty church.

 18' 0'' x 3' 2'' (5.48m x 0.96m)